What is an Ethnic Rhinoplasty?

 The first step begins with the consultation.
 However, making a few preparations before the consultation will help you and Dr. Nassif communicate.
 Make a list of how you want your nose to look prior to the consultation.
 In addition to this list, you will need to bring a complete and thorough list of any supplements, vitamins, skin care regimens, and medications that you currently use.

-A Rhinoplasty is typically performed under general anesthesia.
+An ethnic rhinoplasty is typically performed under general anesthesia.
 This is known as being put to sleep for the surgery.
 Dr. Nassif prefers to use an open style incision to perform a rhinoplasty.
 This gives him the best access to the nose, but it does require an incision along the base of the nose.
 This will not be visible once healed because the natural contour of the nose hides the incision.

 You will be given dietary guidelines following your procedure.
 Avoid foods high in fat and spices for the first day after your procedure.
 If you don’t experience any severe nausea when you eat, alter your diet slowly.
 If you have any other medical conditions that require a specific diet, please adhere to your prescribed diet.
 Avoid any foods known to exacerbate allergies.